 A few short miles from the Lost Mine Trail head is the Chisos Basin area.
 It is home to the Chisos Mountains Lodge and Restaurant.
 The restaurant has very good food, the prices are reasonable, and the mountain views inside the restaurant are also excellent.
 The restaurant is shown on the left of the picture of Casa Grande below...

-The Chisos Basin also has camping facilities available - mainly for tent campers.
+The Chisos Basin also has camping facilities available - mainly for tent camping.
 There are no electric, water or sewer hookups for RVs.
-The road to the Chisos Basin has several hairpin turns, so the park restricts camping to motor homes greater than 24 feet in length, and travel trailers greater than 20 feet in length.
+The road to the Chisos Basin has several hairpin turns, so the park restricts camping to motorhomes greater than 24 feet in length, and travel trailers greater than 20 feet in length.

 Window View - Loop Trail .3 Miles

 If you have hiked your limit for one day and just happen to be in the Chisos Basin, there's a great little hike called the Window View Trail.
 The hike is just .3 miles long and provides some excellent scenery, including the Window View.

 While strolling along the Window View Trail, you'll find yourself surrounded by many of the well known peaks of Big Bend and the Chisos Mountains.
 The video below shows some of what you'll see along the trail.

 After food and rest, you can browse the gift shop located in the lobby of the restaurant.
 The Visitor's Center nearby also provides some interesting information about the Chisos Basin, the wildlife in the area, and the plant life in the Chisos Mountains.